MicrosoftDocs/power-automate-docs/articles/common-data-model-approve.md

 1. Select your Dataverse connection, and then the **ReviewDropboxFiles** table.

     > [!NOTE]
     > If this is your first time, you're prompted to create a connection to Dataverse.
-Select Create this connection.

     :::image type="content" source="media/common-data-model-approve/selected-dataverse-table.png" alt-text="Screenshot of the selected Dataverse table.":::

-1. If the **Welcome to Power Apps Studio** dialog box appears, you can watch it or skip it.
+1. If the **Welcome to Power Apps Studio** dialog box appears, you can follow it or skip it.

 ## Customize the app

-At this step, the app should three screens to browse, see the details and the edit the entries respectively.
+At this step, the app should contain three screens to browse, see the details and edit the entries, respectively.

 To add or remove fields from a screen: